Gerelt2049/wfrp-gwmwg/README.md

 This module **REQUIRES** the [WFRP4e](https://gitlab.com/tposney/about-time) system installed and loaded to function correctly.

-This module adds the 'Slashing' weapon quality as well as the expanded weapons form [The Ratter Vol. 1 Issue 2](https://indd.adobe.com/view/763c1883-228a-455f-a115-19f4059f4589)
+This module adds the 'Slashing' weapon quality as well as the expanded weapons from [The Ratter Vol. 1 Issue 2](https://indd.adobe.com/view/763c1883-228a-455f-a115-19f4059f4589)